assume-breach/Medusas-Queef/README.md

 **Usage**

 Run the setup.sh file to install all dependencies and set up your self signed certificate.
+Should you want to change out your self signed cert, you can always just run the setup script again.